About our staff

 In 2011-2012, I completed a research project on contemporary France entitled 'French politics in an age of uncertainty'.
 This resulted in an international workshop held at the Maison Française d'Oxford in September 2012 and an edited book (see above under 'Books').
 Details of the workshop can be found here.

-- Dreams and nightmares: the culture and politics of postwar Europe (4MA)
+- Dreams and nightmares: the culture and politics of postwar Europe (special subject)

 - Writing History: Theory and Practice